 ENTERTAINMENT QUOTIENT: 4/5

 There is something about dystopian fiction which appeals to readers of all ages.
-The panic, the tension, the life on edge is something which scares and thrills all of us.
-I got a chance to review Broken Lies by Claire Vale when the Book Enthusiast Promotions vide Netgalley provided me with a digital copy of the same.
-The book is the first in the “The Broken” series.
+The panic, the tension, life on the edge is something which scares and thrills all of us.
+I got a chance to review Broken Lies by Claire Vale when the Book Enthusiast Promotions provided me with a digital copy of the same.

 The Living Corpses feature in the book but not in a major way.
 This is great since they are many more things happening in the plot which keeps the readers hooked on.